zdimension/blog/_posts/2024-12-08-everyone-gets-bidirectional-bfs-wrong.md

 In real life, graphs can contain a multitude of additional information, like the cost of going from one node to another (which, here, could be the time it takes to travel between two cities, or the amount of fuel needed, or the cost of a train ticket, etc), in which case the graph is said to be **weighted**, and the shortest path ends up not simply being the path that has the fewest edges, but the one that has the smallest sum of costs.

 In any case, here, we'll mostly be interested in undirected, unweighted graphs, such as the third one here (so, assume this is what "graph" means from now on).
-TODO ??

 ## Searches & Traversals